siplab-gt/cleo/docs/index.rst

-.. cleosim documentation master file, created by sphinx-quickstart on Wed Jan 26 10:53:24 2022.
+.. cleo documentation master file, created by sphinx-quickstart on Wed Jan 26 10:53:24 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.